 In contrast, I am taking a fresh take on Estonian classic folk tales for modern kids and retell Friedrich Reinhold Kreutzwald’s “Old Estonian Fairy Tales”.
 I will create a picture book that retells these classic stories with strong characters and modern morals, and conveys the same sense of comfort and wonder that a good fairy tale provides, minus the thieving and evil stepparents.
 These illustrated stories will present characters in a reasoned narration as free autonomous spirits with a unique personality and quirks.

-I will start with a folk tale about the Goldspinners.
+I will start with a folk tale about The Water-Lily, the Gold Spinners.
 It tells about three stolen princesses who were kept in a cottage hidden among the bushes hard at work from morning to night spinning golden flax into thread.
+As they did not want to spin gold flax for ever, the youngest of them was turned into a yellow water-lily floating on the surface of the water.